EdgyGuy19/IMAGI/README.md

 # AI-Grader

-Grader to help TAs at KTH in courses DD1337 and DD1338.
-Automates cloning student repositories, running Java tests, grading with AI, and posting feedback to GitHub.
+AI-Grader is a CLI tool that automates grading of Java assignments for KTH courses DD1337 and DD1338.
+It streamlines the workflow for TAs by handling repository cloning, test execution, AI-based grading, and feedback posting.

 ## Table of Contents